UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 Here we are sorting in ascending order of which manufacturers have the largest mean sugar content.

-This plot shows us immediately that cereals from manufacturer `P` have the highest mean sugar content.
+This plot shows us immediately that manufacturer `P` has the highest mean cereal sugar content.

 ---